 It provides you with fund accounting concepts; examples of accounting journal entries; descriptions and examples of financial statements; a chart of accounts for a church; a chart showing what accounts you debit and what you credit; and step-by-step instructions for posting church business transactions.

 I have built my accounting spreadsheets using the single entry bookkeeping system outlined above.

 They are pretty simple to use, but be aware that because they are a single entry bookkeeping system, they cannot track your assets and liabilities and cannot generate a balance sheet.
-A Balance Sheet has to be created separately using a template like the one found at the bottom of this page: Balance Sheet Example
+A Balance Sheet has to be created separately.
+There are tons of templates for Balance Sheets on the internet.

 Want to learn more basic accounting tips?